JamieBort/Portfolio-Website/Revamp2023.md

     **This branch is for styling the website and further developing the skeleton of it.
 Specifically, for adding the framework for the project cards.**

   - Deliberately choose units.

-  - Link to the fonts locally.
-So they'll be used when the user of offline.

 - Other tasks to address; ~~maybe~~ in a different branch.: